xmos/fwk_voice/modules/lib_ic/doc/src/overview.rst

 Before starting the IC processing the user must call ic_init() to initialise the IC.
 If the configuration parameters are to be set to non-defaults please eith modify these after ic_init() or in the :ref:`ic_defines` file.
 Once the IC is initialised, the library functions can be called in a order to perform interference cancellation on a frame by frame basis.
-Please see the :ref:`example_application`.